Iguannaweb/backupmail/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 1. First of all you need to protect the access to your domain. if it will be public.
-Create a .htaccess/.htpassword files to add an extra layer of security.
+We recomend create a .htaccess/.htpassword files to add an extra layer of security.
 2. Config one mail on the **mail.config.sample.php**, rename to **mail.config.php** and check the connection con ./cron_mail.php.
+3. Test the folder imap structure with **cron_mail_test.php**
 3. Start fetching your mails, navigate and tag them all!
 4. Create task or favorite your preferred mails.